Trolling Report

 Hello Crowley Lake Trolling Fans,

-The most productive fishing seems to be in 20-50 feet of water, from the surface all the way to the bottom.
+The most productive fishing seems to be in 20-30 feet of water, 3 to 4 colors deep.

 Here are some of the top spots that have been producing: